 The Prince of Wales and the Duchess of Cornwall, Prince Harry, Miss Middleton's parents - Carole and Michael Middleton - her sister Pippa and her brother James will all act as witnesses and sign the marriage registers.

 James Middleton will also give The Lesson, reading Romans 12: 1-2, 9-18.

 The souvenir wedding programme is available to download free as a PDF from the official Royal Wedding website.

 The booklet will be sold for £2 a copy along the processional route, with proceeds going to the Foundation of Prince William and Prince Harry.

 Train companies have warned 400,000 people are expected to travel by train into central London on Friday - a 15% rise in passengers compared with a normal public holiday - but say they will be able to cope.

 It is anticipated the events will be watched by millions of people worldwide on television.

 Thousands of journalists have descended on London and makeshift studios are outside Buckingham Palace and along the wedding route.

-Scotland Yard has indicated it would take pre-emptive action to stop people causing trouble and said it "brought forward" three raids on premises in the capital, believed to be occupied by squatters, because of the wedding.
+Scotland Yard has indicated it would take pre-emptive action to stop people causing trouble and said it MP angry about pre-wedding raids on premises in the capital, believed to be occupied by squatters, because of the wedding.

 But Labour backbencher John McDonnell raised a point of order in the Commons describing the action - which the Metropolitan Police said was not "specifically related" to the wedding - as "disproportionate".